taybro23/AboveBoard_MS4/TESTING.md

 -	Breadcrumb links work as they should, and I have tested this on a range of categories to make sure it is consistent
 -	Product images are all correct, and should a product not have an image, the correct default image is displayed
 -	Product information is correctly shown to the user, such as price, description etc.
--	Edit/Delete buttons for admin use work and direct admin to the correct pages
+-	Edit/Delete links for admins work and direct admin to the correct pages
--	Size dropdown box (id applicable) works correctly and if user adds that product to the bag will see the size they have selected.
+-	Size dropdown box (if applicable) works correctly and if user adds that product to the bag will see the size they have selected.
 I have checked every product to make sure that no products show as having sizes when they shouldn’t, and vice versa
 -	Quantity selector works correctly, by changing the amount of the product using the up/down arrows within the box, at the sides of the box and by using the up/down arrow keys on the users keyboard.
 Focus colours work as intended
 -	Keep Shopping button hover works, and takes the user back to the products page
 -	Add To Bag button adds the product to the users shopping bag in the correct size (if applicable) and quantity that the user has selected.
 This is displayed to the user by way of an on screen alert, showing a mini view of the users shopping bag.
 This was tested using a range of products with different sizes and quantities selected
 -	Reviews section shows reviews that users have left, and allows both the user who submitted the review and the admin to edit the review
--	If user is logged in, a review form is displayed with the submit button below to submit the review form once they are done.
+-	If user is logged in, a review form is displayed with the submit button below to submit the review form once they are done
 -	If form is not filled in correctly, a warning will show on the section of the form that is not correct.
 This was tested by leaving sections of the form blank and trying to submit.
 All input focus colours are correct
 -	If the user is not logged in, text is displayed asking the user to register or log in to leave a review.
 This has been tested by viewing the site in Google Chromes Incognito mode